cloudfleet/blog/content/drafts/the-end-of-the-sysadmin.md

 We believe that the right level of abstraction for decentralizing the web is not by providing only operating system images, but by providing a platform.
-A platform where after installing that first self-hosted app, the user can still easily get automatic updates for security patches.
-One that includes the collective wisdom of the crowd, made transparent through an open source project.
-In a way, the *open source platform commons*.
+In such a platform, after installing that first self-hosted app, the user can still easily get automatic updates for security patches.
+It would include the collective wisdom of the crowd, made transparent through an open source project, the *open source platform commons*.

 **1. Auto-Updates**